munificent/craftinginterpreters/book/classes.md

 We're eleven chapters in, and the interpreter sitting on your machine is nearly a complete scripting language.
-It could use a couple of built-in data structures like lists and maps, and it certainly needs a core library for file I/O, user input etc. But the language itself is sufficient.
+It could use a couple of built-in data structures like lists and maps, and it certainly needs a core library for file I/O, user input, etc. But the language itself is sufficient.
 We've got a little procedural language in the same vein as BASIC, Tcl, Scheme (minus macros), and early versions of Python and Lua.

-If this was the 80's, we'd stop here.
-But, today, many popular languages support "object-oriented programming".
+If this were the '80s, we'd stop here.
+But today, many popular languages support "object-oriented programming".
 Adding that to Lox will give users a familiar set of tools for writing larger programs.
 Even if you personally don't <span name="hate">like</span> OOP, this chapter and [the next][inheritance] will help